 Lecturers: Guest lecturers, Prof. Dr F.A.
 Nelissen (coordinator)

 When: Block 1 + 2

-Teaching method: The course will include lectures focusing on the main features of international environmental law and the law of sustainable development and working sessions in which students will present their research findings.
-An individual final paper on a focused topic and an oral examination will conclude the course.
+Lectures, seminar.
+The course will include lectures focusing on the main features of international environmental law and the law of sustainable development and working sessions in which students will present their research findings.

-Assessment: The course will be assessed on the basis of the oral presentation, the written paper and the active participation in class discussion.
+Assessment: The course will be assessed on the basis of the written paper, the presentation, the oral examination and active participation in class discussion.

 *Official course information and schedules during the academic year can be found in Ocasys.